dfinity/portal/docs/references/cli-reference/dfx-ledger.md

     Transfer sent at BlockHeight: 59513

-You can then use the `dfx ledger --networkicbalance` command to check that your account balance reflects the transaction you just made.
+You can then use the `dfx ledger --network ic balance` command to check that your account balance reflects the transaction you just made.